-All tanners are facing the same problems of minimising the environmental and health impact of their processes when selling into the global market.
+All tanners are facing the same problems of minimizing the environmental and health impact of their processes when selling into the global market.

 Closer monitoring of this aspect has revealed that leather and leather products sometimes contain some hazardous substances like chromium (VI) although only chromium compounds in the form of chromium (III) were used in the tanning process.
 It has been concluded that the chromium (VI) in the leather is formed by an oxidation of the chromium (III) added to the leather during the tanning or the retanning processes.

-In order to avoid this issue wet white leathers are produced by combinations of synthetic tannins, vegetable tannins, glutaraldehydes and minerals, such as aluminium and zirconium.
+In order to avoid this issue, wet white leathers are produced by combinations of synthetic tannins, vegetable tannins, glutaraldehydes and minerals, such as aluminum and zirconium.

-Wet white tanning allows to make chromium free leathers with the same equipment that a chrome tannery uses.
+Wet white tanning allows making chromium-free leathers with the same equipment that a chrome tannery uses.

 Advantages of wet white tanning

-- Wet-white leathers are lighter in colour and can be converted into pastel shade leathers
+- Wet-white leathers are lighter in color and can be converted into pastel shade leathers

 - Shrinking temperatures of at least 70°C